How To Look At A House

 - There must be a handgrip on at least one side of the stairs.
 The handgrip must be small enough to easily wrap your hand around.
 If it is separate from the railing, then the ends must return back to the railing cap, wall, or end post so that it is not possible to snag a handbag or sleeve on the end and tumble down.
 Handgrips must be between 34” and 38” above the nosing (front edge) of the treads.

-- Risers should not exceed seven and a half inches high, with not more than a quarter inch variation in height between risers.
+- Riser (vertical surface between treads) should not exceed seven and and three-quarters inches high, with not more than a quarter inch variation in height between risers.
 The first and last risers are where we typically see any change in riser height.

 Also, the stair structure should be freestanding and not bear on the mobile home or otherwise use it for support in any way.
 For more details, go to our blog post Do I need stairs at all exit doors from a mobile home?